How To Compare Re-Roof Estimates

 1. Roof Measurements

 Different roofing companies might measure in different ways.
+Some companies may measure the square footage of the roof’s footprint, while others may include additional square footage to account for roof pitch, overhangs, or waste allowance to account for cut-off materials and mistakes during installation.
 The accuracy of roof measurements can greatly impact material costs and labour charges.
 Always ask how they determined their measurements and ensure they’ve accounted for any unique structural aspects of your roof.

 Understanding the various roofing terms can provide more clarity when comparing roof measurements from different companies.